IsaraSE/MPA-Navigation-System/README.md

 ---

-## 📝 Overview
+## 📋 Overview
-EcoMarineWay helps ships avoid protected areas, report marine hotspots and pollution, and receive alerts for safe navigation.
+EcoMarineWay is a lightweight maritime navigation tool designed to help ships safely traverse marine protected areas while supporting community-driven reporting of marine wildlife and pollution incidents.
+Using Agile Scrum, we are delivering a Minimum Viable Product (MVP) over 8 weeks with a 4-member team.

 ---